 Give Attention To The Line Spacing

 The ideal spacing should be between 1.5 to 2 lines.
-This plays around on different lines for spacing for seeing the readers and prefer more.
+This plays around on different lines for spacing to see the readers and prefer more.

 Include The Call To Action Buttons

-Your ultimate goal is to send an email and direct the audience towards the landing page.
-The call to action or CTA should be in the right way in order to win the attention of your audience.
+Your ultimate goal is to send an email and direct the audience toward the landing page.
+The call to action or CTA should be in the right way to win your audience’s attention.

-However, if you want to stand out, put the CTA button using a different font as compared to other email bodies.
+However, if you want to stand out, put the CTA button in a different font than other email bodies.

 Do The A/B Testing

-Email marketing comes with one rule, which is to do tests and more tests.
+Email marketing comes with one rule: to do tests and more tests.

-So if you are confused with which font you can choose, design the same email with content and use two fonts.
-Send the first email to half and second to rest, see which one brings the higher open and click-through rates.
+So if you are confused about which font you can choose, design the same email with content and use two fonts.
+Send the first email to half and the second to rest, and see which brings higher open and click-through rates.

 - Ultimate Email Marketing Audit Guide To Know About